FlorianWilk/SpotMicroAI/README.md

 ## Electronics:
 ![NVIDIA Jetson Nano](Images/SpotMicroAI_jetson.jpg)

-The brain of this project is designed to be powered by an Nvidia Jetson Nano.
-The Jetson nano is connected to a PCA9685 controller board which allows communication to the 12 servos required to articulate the hips and legs.
+The brain of this project is designed to be powered by a Raspberry Pi 4.
+The Pi is connected to a PCA9685 controller board which allows communication to the 12 servos required to articulate the hips and legs.

 Sensors include a raspberry pi camera, MPU6050 Gyro accelerometer combination, and several ultrasound sensors.
 Some users have also integrated a RPiLIDAR A1 into their build.